Skip to Content

 2. Geumcheongyo Bridge

-Similar to other palaces in Seoul, Geumcheongyo Bridge is a beautiful stone bridge which leads over a moat into the Gyeonghuigung Palace complex after entering Heunghwamun Gate.
+Similar to other palaces in Seoul, you’ll cross a bridge to enter the palace.
+The Geumcheongyo Bridge is a beautiful stone feature which originally lead over a moat into the Gyeonghuigung Palace complex after entering through Heunghwamun Gate.

 Completely buried by Japanese occupation, a goblin was once prominent on the side of the bridge to help ward off evil spirits.
-In 2001, the Seoul government restored the bridge we see today.
+But in 2001, the Seoul government helped to restore the sections of the bridge we can see today.

 3. Sungjeongjeon Hall